Motivic Chern classes of Schubert cells, Hecke algebras, and applications to Casselman's problem: Schubert varieties and their Bott-Samelson resolutions

-The Bott-Samelson variety $Z$ is equipped with a simple normal crossing (SNC) divisor~$D_Z$, constructed inductively as follows.
-If $Z=pt$, then $D_Z =\emptyset$.
-In general, $G/B$ is the projectivization $\Pbb(E)$ of a homogeneous rank-$2$ vector bundle $E\to G/P_k$, defined up to tensoring with a line bundle.
-Define $\calE:=E \otimes \calO_E(1)$, a vector bundle over $G/B = \Pbb(E)$.
-Then we have the Euler sequence of the projective bundle $\Pbb(E)$
+The Bott-Samelson variety $Z$ is equipped with a simple normal crossing (SNC) divisor~$\partial Z $, constructed inductively as follows.
+If $Z=\pt$, then $\partial Z=\emptyset$.
+In general, the map $\pi$ admits a section $\sigma$, defined as the unique map $Z'\to Z$ making the following diagram commute: